 With a growing sense of despair, I lifted my hand.
 He bowed over it to press brief kiss to my knuckles and turned on his heel to walk away.
 Kate led me up the short steps to the door.
 The housekeeper had just pulled it open when his voice started my heart to flying again.

 "If I may!"

-"I… I would like that very much, Mr. Masen.
+"I would like that very much, Mr. Masen.
 Thank you again for your assistance today," I managed.
-I wondered somewhere in the back of my mind whether he could hear the words over the pounding of my heart.
+Part of my mind hoped he couldn't hear the words over my pounding heart.